MicroContent/MicroContentToolkit-2/README.md

   <li> Live editors: One for the viewer and one for the editor plugin.
 They are part of the toolkit as codemirror textfields</li>
   <li> Editor iframe: hosted by node; inside a seamless iframe that is running an editor plugin html file</li>
   <li> Viewer iframe: hosted by node; inside a seamless iframe that is running a viewer plugin html file</li>
-  <li> Data section: Visually represents the data that is being sent from viewer to editor in a user friendly way</li>
+  <li> DATA section: Visually represents the data that is being sent from viewer to editor in a user friendly way</li>
 </ul>

 Used libraries:<br>